 Compatibility With Existing Pools

 If you already have an in-ground chlorine pool, you can easily convert it to a saltwater system.
+You cannot convert above-ground pools to a saltwater system.
 Most conversions simply require a kit and labor from a professional installation team.

 We recommend having a professional inspect your pool before you proceed with this option.
 A swimming pool service technician can determine whether the pool is compatible with the conversion, what equipment will work best, and how to protect vulnerable metal components throughout your pool system that might otherwise corrode.